canonical/hardware-observer-operator/dev-environment.md

 ```

 ### Add physical machine
-To add the physical machine to the model, you need to allow the juju client to log into it via SSH:
+To add the physical machine to the model, you need to allow the juju client to log into it via SSH as a user with sudo rights.
+On an Ubuntu machine, the `ubuntu` user typically satisfies this requirement:
 ```
 cat ~/.local/share/juju/ssh/juju_id_rsa.pub >> ~/.ssh/authorized_keys
 ```

-Then you can manually add physical machine, switch to the controller you just created and run:
+Now you can create a model and add your physical machine via the manual provider:
 ```
 juju add-model hw-obs
+# use a different username if needed
+# any IP belonging to the host should work
-juju add-machine ssh:<username>@ip.add.re.ss
+juju add-machine ssh:ubuntu@ip.add.re.ss
 ```

 ### Deploy Hardware-Observer
-Create a new model and deploy hardware-observer along with the necessary agents:
 ```
-juju add-model hw-obs
 juju switch hw-obs
 juju deploy ubuntu --to 0
 juju deploy hardware-observer